Arfs6/scrappaper.nvim/README.md

 ## Installation

-Install using your plugin manager or Neovim’s built-in package system.
+Install using your plugin manager or Neovim’s builtin plugin manager (See `:help vim.pack` for more information)

 Here is an example using [lazy.nvim](https://github.com/folke/lazy.nvim):